Muscles of mastication: Development

-This is a testament to their shared embryological origin from the first pharyngeal arch.
+Embryologically, the muscles of mastication are all derived from the first pharyngeal arch.

-The muscles of facial expression, on the other hand, derive from the second pharyngeal arch.
+The muscles of facial expression, on the other hand, are derived from the second pharyngeal arch.

 Function

 The mandible is the only bone that moves during mastication and other activities, such as talking.

-While these four muscles are the primary participants in mastication, other muscles are usually if not always helping the process, such as those of the tongue and the cheeks.
+While these four muscles are the primary participants in mastication, other muscles help with the process, such as those of the tongue and the cheeks.